FU BAOSHI (1904-1965)

 But Fu Baoshi developed also an innovative technique, which fits perfectly in the history of international modern art.
 The general atmosphere is created by subtle ink washes gently mixed, supplemented by a myriad of details.
 This mixing of realism and impressionism is very successful.

-A large format ink painting 208 x 60 cm was sold for HK $ 60M by Christie's on November 29, 2009, lot 621, and for RMB 92M by Poly on 2 to 7 June 2012.
+A large format ink painting 208 x 60 cm was sold for HK $ 60M by Christie's on November 29, 2009, lot 621, and for RMB 92M by Poly on June 3,2012, lot 3859.
 It is showing a landscape of mountains, inspired by a Tang dynasty poem by Dufu.
 It was made in 1944, at a time when Fu reached his highest artistic maturity.

 This artwork was carried out by Fu in Jingangpo.
 To better experience the beauty of Sichuan mountains, he lived and worked in a tiny hut.
 The vertical format enhances the mystical character of the landscape.
 The characters walk in the lower end of the scenery, but the immensity of the peaks has a soothing and welcoming effect.

-In the same style as the 1944 view in Jingangpo sold for RMB 92M by Poly in 2012, Trekking Over Mountains in Moonlight, hanging scroll in ink and color on paper 177 x 57 cm painted by Fu Baoshi in 1945, was sold for HK $ 93M by Sotheby's on October 2, 2017, lot 1291.
+In the same style, Trekking Over Mountains in Moonlight, hanging scroll in ink and color on paper 177 x 57 cm painted by Fu Baoshi in 1945, was sold for HK $ 93M by Sotheby's on October 2, 2017, lot 1291.

 1945 The Song of the Pipa Player